 You have the freedom to use these tools in whatever way best serves your FMIG – have fun and be creative!

 Use these handouts to recruit members and educate people about the specialty of family medicine.
-Print and distribute any of the resources below, or request hard copies.
+Print and distribute any of the resources below, or view and order related products.

 Giving a presentation on family medicine to medical students?
 We’ve put together this resource center to help you successfully tell the story of the specialty and answer the questions that most often come up as students consider their career options.